LarnuUK/foreachdatabase/README.md

 # foreachdatabase
-A cursor free alternative to sp_msforeachdb with additional parameters
+A cursor free alternative to sp_msforeachdb with additional parameters.

 # Requirements
 SQL Server 2012+ (Does not support Azure SQL Database)

 # Deployment
 Execute the `dbo.objectlist.sql` and then `dbo.foreachdatabase.sql` files in your desired database.
-The schema can be changed from `dbo` without issue; just note that the schema for the `@Database_List` must be updated if the schema of `objectlist` changed.
+The schema can be changed from `dbo` without issue; just note that the schema for the `@Database_List` must be updated if the schema of `objectlist` is changed.

 # Usage
 By default, the `?` charater is used for replacement of the database name, like with sp_msforeachdb.
-The most basic usage would be to simply provide the command you want as a literal: '`EXEC dbo.foreachdatabase N'USE ?; SELECT DB_NAME();'`.
+The most basic usage would be to simply provide the command you want as a literal: `EXEC dbo.foreachdatabase N'USE ?; SELECT DB_NAME();'`.
 The procedure has the ability to have both pre and post commends run, using the `@Pre_Command` and `@Post_Command` parameters, and returns the command run in the `@Command_run` `OUTPUT` parameter.
-This `@WhatIf` parameter can be used in conjection with the `@Command_run` parameter to get the statement(s) that would be run in without it actually executing.
+The `@WhatIf` parameter can be used in conjuction with the `@Command_run` parameter to get the statement(s) that would be run without it actually executing them.

 ## Syntax
 ```sql